• Awesome Image

 Should we get a battery backup with solar?

 That is up to you, but battery storage solutions do add a considerable amount to the overall price of a solar system.
-There is also a large disconnect between customer desires/expectations and what can really be powered during a blackout.
+There is also a large disconnect between customer desires/expectations and what can really be powered during a blackout or how much can you really save using battery power when it is not sunny (ex. at night).

 Will my solar system produce the same amount of energy all year?